natcap/invest.users-guide/source/coastal_blue_carbon.rst

 Management activities that change the cover of coastal vegetation, such as the restoration of seagrass beds and the clearing of mangrove forests, change the ability of coastal and marine areas to store and sequester carbon.

-The InVEST Coastal Blue Carbon model attempts to predict the amount of carbon stored and sequestered over an area of interest at particular points in time due to changes in land cover.
+The InVEST Coastal Blue Carbon model attempts to predict the amount of carbon stored and sequestered over a coastal zone at particular points in time due to changes in land cover.
 Using an estimate of the monetary social value, or where available, a market price for stored and sequestered carbon, the InVEST Coastal Blue Carbon model also quantifies the marginal value of storage and sequestration.

-Results of the InVEST Coastal Blue Carbon model can be used to compare current and future scenarios of carbon stock and net sequestration, as well as identify locations within the landscape where degradation and restoration of coastal ecosystems should be avoided and prioritized in order to preserve and enhance these carbon storage and sequestration services.
+Results of the InVEST Coastal Blue Carbon model can be used to compare current and future scenarios of carbon stock and net sequestration, as well as identify locations within the landscape where degradation of coastal ecosystems should be avoided and restoration of coastal ecosystems should be prioritized in order to preserve and enhance these carbon storage and sequestration services.

 Introduction
 ============